tarwn/lessthandot-hugo/blogs/content/posts/2012-07-23-connect-a-slicer-to-an.md

 ---
-title: “Connect” an Excel 2010 Slicer to an unrelated object.
+title: \"Connect\" an Excel 2010 Slicer to an unrelated object.
 author: joshuafennessy
 type: post
 date: 2012-07-24T01:15:00+00:00